hkam0006/RentConnect/README.md

 - Landing page
   - Page that users are on when they first visit the app.
 Users can search for properties, or sign up or login to the app
 - Sign up
   - Allows users to sign up either as a property manager or as a tenant.
+  - **IMPORTANT** the domain name for the site is a constant in this file and should be changed as needed.
 - Login
   - Allows users to login if they have previously signed up
 - Public property